 While many of us insist on putting hot sauce on our savory dishes, often the hotter the better, wildlife usually isn’t quite so masochistic.
-Hot peppers soaked overnight in water with a little oil makes for a great spray that can be applied onto plants and around the garden especially.
+Hot peppers soaked overnight in water with a little oil make for a great spray that can be applied to plants and around the garden especially.
 The smell and taste of the hot peppers aren’t a favorite amongst animals.

 Cat litter & predator presence

 For those with pet cats, using cat litter is a warning signal for small rodents and the like.
 Cats are predatory animals that love to get their paws on voles, moles, and other small mammals.
 If there are holes in the garden, dump a little soiled kitty litter in them.
 Otherwise, dogs might chase them away.
 Or, providing good habitat for natural predators can help to diminish the pest population by simply inviting other animals into the garden.

 Infamous for causing bad breath, garlic is extremely healthy, tastes amazing, and deters all sorts of pests.
 Planting garlic bulbs and other alliums—the onion family—around the garden is an odor-ific barrier for underground pests.
 They’d rather avoid biting into a clove of garlic, so they are likely to turn around upon encountering some.

 There are specialty devices that spike into the ground and provide intermittent ultrasonic noises that underground pests are not supposed to like.
 A similar effect can be provided by putting a radio near the ground or coming up with some other means that cause vibrations on the ground.

 Raised beds and container gardens make accessing and/or noticing delicious vegetables more difficult for subterranean pests.
 They might simply dig right beneath the reaches of the radishes in a raised bed.
 More so, veggies grown in containers are unlikely to ever be troubled by moles.